mramshaw/Kubernetes/README.md

 So in the end overall cost is probably not a good criterion as the charges are likely to continue to go down.

+#### Azure and Firefox

+If you use __firefox__ as your browser, you will need to add a popup exception for __portal.azure.com__ to allow it to open pop-up windows, otherwise Azure's Cloud Shell window will not open (I have left feedback so perhaps this will be fixed).

 ## Running in the Cloud versus running locally

 The cloud providers listed all provide either free credits or free services (presumably for evaluation purposes).